Bedrock-OSS/bedrock-wiki/docs/scripting/gametest-qna.md

 -   **A:** In a Game Jam I actually did get Python 2.7 working in a very hacked manner, but we don't have a product plan for it at the moment.

+## API Coverage

-## Are some of the current methods going to also be available to the player?
+-   **Q:** Are some of the current methods going to also be available to the player?
 Such as the item stack method

--   You can see the latest list of APIs here: https://docs.microsoft.com/en-us/minecraft/creator/scriptapi/mojang-minecraft/player
+-   **A:** You can see the latest list of APIs here: https://docs.microsoft.com/en-us/minecraft/creator/scriptapi/mojang-minecraft/player

--   Note: The API surface is still a bit small, we are slowing adding more and more as we go!
+-   **A:** Note: The API surface is still a bit small, we are slowing adding more and more as we go!

+## GameTests replacing CommandBlocks

-## Will GameTests replace command blocks?
+-   **Q:** Will GameTests replace command blocks?

--   I don't see the scripting stuff replacing command blocks, but I do see it shifting a lot of the "heavy logic" to script.
+-   **A:** I don't see the scripting stuff replacing command blocks, but I do see it shifting a lot of the "heavy logic" to script.
 Ideally they'd work closely with each other (think something like registering a custom command in script and having a command block execute it)

+## EDU Edition Code Builder

-## Are there any plans to make the gametest API more accessible like the education edition code builder?
+-   **Q:** Are there any plans to make the gametest API more accessible like the education edition code builder?

--   We've started looking into something like Blockly (visual programming) for GameTest.
+-   **A:** We've started looking into something like Blockly (visual programming) for GameTest.
 Nothing concrete to report right now, but I think it'd be super cool!

+## Funniest Bug

-## What was the funniest bug that has happened while working on gametest?
+-   **Q:** What was the funniest bug that has happened while working on gametest?

--   A funny one that happened a while back was I was testing the taming API and wanted to see what would happen if I spawned and tamed 100 or so wolves... https://imgur.com/a/NIF7D4x
+-   **A:** A funny one that happened a while back was I was testing the taming API and wanted to see what would happen if I spawned and tamed 100 or so wolves... https://imgur.com/a/NIF7D4x

+## Marketplace

-## How much of an impact will GameTests have on the marketplace?
+-   **Q:** How much of an impact will GameTests have on the marketplace?

--   Right now, GameTest is an experimental feature so it can't be included with marketplace content.
+-   **A:** Right now, GameTest is an experimental feature so it can't be included with marketplace content.
 We do think GameTest would be great "on the side" for helping to validate content before it goes into the marketplace.

+## Realms

-## What is the future of game test on realms?
+-   **Q:** What is the future of game test on realms?
 Is it going to remain on realms or be removed like the old scripting API?

--   It is our intention to ship Gametest (and subsequent gameplay scripting) on Realms.
+-   **A:** It is our intention to ship Gametest (and subsequent gameplay scripting) on Realms.
 Therefore we would not expect to subsequently deprecate it.

+## Is GameTests General Purpose?

-# Seeing how the community's utilization of gametests has mostly been to include them as part of a final product (like what the scripting engine was designed for) as oppose to strictly using them during production to catch bugs, do you see gametests being repurposed to serve more general applications and grow to become considered a supported feature of add-ons?
+-   **Q:** Seeing how the community's utilization of gametests has mostly been to include them as part of a final product (like what the scripting engine was designed for) as oppose to strictly using them during production to catch bugs, do you see gametests being repurposed to serve more general applications and grow to become considered a supported feature of add-ons?

--   We're focused on GameTest for content testing right now.
+-   **A:** We're focused on GameTest for content testing right now.
 Ahead of supporting the scripting APIs for general gameplay purposes, we want to make sure we do more testing and add more infrastructure behind the scenes to determine when and how those scripting APIs can come out of experimental so they can be used in those roles.

+## Molang

-## Can you test MoLang through the GameTest API?
+-   **Q:** Can you test MoLang through the GameTest API?

--   You can test entity behavior in a variety of ways.
+-   **A:** You can test entity behavior in a variety of ways.
 And of course entities can have Molang in their animation controllers and conditions for entity state transitions.

--   Do you have something specific in mind that you'd like to cover?
+-   **A:** Do you have something specific in mind that you'd like to cover?

--   Should have mentioned that you can use GameTest on custom entities by having your custom entity's behavior pack in the stack while you're running game tests.
+-   **A:** Should have mentioned that you can use GameTest on custom entities by having your custom entity's behavior pack in the stack while you're running game tests.

+## Community Feedback

-## Are new Gametest Features planed/going to be added based on what Mojang needs for testing purposes or community feedback/request?
+-   **Q:** Are new Gametest Features planed/going to be added based on what Mojang needs for testing purposes or community feedback/request?
 Will this change?

--   Definitely a mix of both!
+-   **A:** Definitely a mix of both!
 We have been adding some new GameTest APIs to test some Vanilla behaviors, but we also want to know which APIs you all are interested in.

--   A good example of this is a custom commands API.
+-   **A:** A good example of this is a custom commands API.
 It's high on our list to add because the community has been asking for it :smile:

--   Just a couple of other features coming to make gametests more powerful and easier to create: simulated player APIs, and script debugging in Visual Studio Code
+-   **A:** Just a couple of other features coming to make gametests more powerful and easier to create: simulated player APIs, and script debugging in Visual Studio Code

+## Efficiency of Platforms

-## How compatible will it be with other platforms/generally efficent?
+-   **Q:** How compatible will it be with other platforms/generally efficent?

--   We expect to enable it on all platforms.
+-   **A:** We expect to enable it on all platforms.
 Re: performance, we do have to work across both platforms that support Just in Time compilation and platforms that don't.
 So that is a big area of known analysis and performance tuning for us.

-### By generally efficent i mean how "close to the metal" the api is
+-   **Q:** By generally efficent i mean how "close to the metal" the api is

--   Thanks for the clarification on efficient: Our API will attempt to "play well" with data driven systems to start out.
+-   **A:** Thanks for the clarification on efficient: Our API will attempt to "play well" with data driven systems to start out.
 And therefore operate at a Minecraft entity, item, block, chunk, etc. level of abstraction.
 If you're familiar with Bukkit we're attempting to have a similar level of abstraction to that (plus client side additions also within our ambitions).

+## Why the name?

-## what was the reason for the name GameTest?
+-   **Q:** what was the reason for the name GameTest?

--   We were building off work that Java had done.
+-   **A:** We were building off work that Java had done.
 They built an initial GameTest framework that they use in their testing process.

-### Sort of a follow up on this, is the plan to refer to the whole system as gametests or something else?
+-   **A:** Sort of a follow up on this, is the plan to refer to the whole system as gametests or something else?

--   I don't think it would make sense to refer to the whole JS API set as GameTest if we extend beyond testing scenarios.
+-   **A:** I don't think it would make sense to refer to the whole JS API set as GameTest if we extend beyond testing scenarios.
 You can see some of this thinking surface in the overall API naming.

+## Why Gametests?

-## What was your guys intention with the gametest or things that you thought of while coming up about it's uses
+-   **Q:** What was your guys intention with the gametest or things that you thought of while coming up about it's uses

--   Basically: Test the game!
+-   **A:** Basically: Test the game!
 Allowing tests to be added to the game without needing to re-compile is a great tool.
 We can work faster on tests and community members can write tests when they report bugs.

--   GameTest is also a great "proving ground" for us in terms of getting script to run in Minecraft.
+-   **A:** GameTest is also a great "proving ground" for us in terms of getting script to run in Minecraft.

 ## What are the limits of gametest?

+-   **Q:** What are the limits of gametest?
--   Only your imagination!
+-   **A:** Only your imagination!

--   Seriously though, we have some limits: structures are limited to 64x64x64.
+-   **A:** Seriously though, we have some limits: structures are limited to 64x64x64.
 We presently only run in the overworld dimension, but we'd like to broaden that.

--   We don't support interactions with player right now but that's deep in the works.
+-   **A:** We don't support interactions with player right now but that's deep in the works.

--   Gametest does work on mobile.
+-   **A:** Gametest does work on mobile.
 And we're working on the only two platforms that it doesn't presently work on: Switch and PlayStation.

-### how many for loops will i be able to nest before crashing the game?
+-   **Q:** how many for loops will i be able to nest before crashing the game?

--   Actually, that's a good question.
+-   **A:** Actually, that's a good question.
 Right now if you while (true) you will hang the game.
 But we prototyped and plan to build a "watchdog" that will be able to detect and stop this case.

--   Our watchdog prototype did more than that.
+-   **A:** Our watchdog prototype did more than that.
 It was also able to monitor script object count and memory in addition to cycles.
     (and worked across language runtimes, so that's cool)

+## Hot Reloading

-## Will there ever be any easy way to re-load the gametest api files from within the game similar to the /reload command used for functions?
+-   **Q:** Will there ever be any easy way to re-load the gametest api files from within the game similar to the /reload command used for functions?
 The ability to reload quickly really makes debugging and just working on things in general much easier and more enjoyable.

--   speaking as someone who has written a bunch of gametest JS, definitely on our mind and roadmap to have an easier way to reload JS
+-   **A:** speaking as someone who has written a bunch of gametest JS, definitely on our mind and roadmap to have an easier way to reload JS

+## Documentation

-## The documentation of gametests has been one of the things that's made it difficult for me to get into.
+-   **Q:** The documentation of gametests has been one of the things that's made it difficult for me to get into.
 Are there plans to make the documentation more accessible to allow people to more easily understand how to use this framework from a ground up perspective?

--   We recently released a new creator portal which includes articles on how to get started with GameTest. https://docs.microsoft.com/en-us/minecraft/creator/documents/gametestgettingstarted
+-   **A:** We recently released a new creator portal which includes articles on how to get started with GameTest. https://docs.microsoft.com/en-us/minecraft/creator/documents/gametestgettingstarted

--   The API docs are fairly new so we have a long way to go in terms of providing detailed documentation and samples.
+-   **A:** The API docs are fairly new so we have a long way to go in terms of providing detailed documentation and samples.
 The docs are hosted on GitHub so we're welcome to pull requests if people from the community wish to contribute. https://github.com/MicrosoftDocs/minecraft-creator/tree/main/creator/ScriptAPI

 ## Hummingbird UI